-Notice Notice Message Notice Level Cause and actions Sensor Off Notice lamp is yellow and flashing.
-The screen will show "OFF" M The SpO2 sensor detached the person or the pulse oximeter, or there was a fault with the SpO2 sensor, or an unspecified SpO2 sensor was used.
-Check that the sensor application site and the sensor is undamaged.
+Notice Notice Message Notice Level Cause and actions Sensor Off Notice lamp is yellow and flashing. М The SpO2 sensor detached the person or the The screen will show "OFF" pulse oximeter, or there was a fault with the SpO2 sensor, or an unspecified SpO2 sensor was used.
+Check that the sensor application site and the sensor type are correct, and make sure that the sensor is undamaged.
 Reconnect the sensor if the sensor is disconnected or use a new sensor if the sensor is damaged, for example, sensor line is broken.